-The contribution of the drivers concerning number of stems and carbon removals were further expressed based on different management categories and subcategories of miombo woodlands.
+The contribution of the drivers with regards to number of stems and carbon removals were further expressed on the basis of different management categories and subcategories of miombo woodlands.
 Considering Tanzania Forest Services Agency (TFS) administrative zones, large number of stems were removed by charcoal followed by firewood collection and shifting cultivation whereas grazing was the least in the central zones (Table 2).
-On the other hand, charcoal removed more AGC followed by firewood collection, natural death and shifting cultivation while grazing had the least removals.
-Regarding eastern zone, charcoal took higher number of stems per hectare per year followed by firewood, natural death, timber, shifting cultivation and poles while the least was grazing domestic.
-In contrast, timber accounted for higher carbon removals followed by charcoal, natural death, shifting cultivation and firewood collection in the eastern zone.
-The effects of the drivers on number of stems and carbon
+Onn the other hand, charcoal removed more AGC followed by firewood collection, natural death and shifting cultivation while grazing had the least removals.
+In the other zones, the drivers seem to change leading positions between charcoal production, timber and fire (Table 2).